What is Manual Medicine?

 What is Nutritious Movement™?

-"Nutritions Movement is a whole-body movement program that utilizes exercises, alignment adjustments, and habitat (lifestyle) changes to better move all trillion of your body's parts." - Katy Bowman
+"Nutritious Movement is a whole-body movement program that utilizes exercises, alignment adjustments, and habitat (lifestyle) changes to better move all trillion of your body's parts." - Katy Bowman

 From a rehabilitation perspective, Nutritious Movement micronutrients (corrective exercises that help mobilize any sedentary spots brought about by years of being casted by modern habitats) and macronutrients (larger categories of movement like walking, squatting, carrying) help move your body toward its anatomical neutral and decrease wear and tear on the body that we normally associate with aging.